tstack/lnav/docs/source/commands.rst

   in strftime(3).
 * /ui/dim-text - Reduce the brightness of text.
 This setting can be useful when running in an xterm where the white color is very bright.
+* /ui/default-colors - Use default terminal background and foreground colors instead of black and white for all text coloring.
+This setting can be useful when transparent background or alternate color theme terminal is used.

 .. note:: The following commands can be disabled by setting the ``LNAVSECURE`` environment variable before executing the **lnav** binary: